R3Conclave/conclave-core-sdk/docs/docs/tutorial.md

 ![Import Gradle script](./images/gradle-import.png)

 **Step 4:** Double-click on `:host:assemble`.
-This is the second highlighted `assemble` in the screenshot of Intellij's Gradle window below.
+This is the second highlighted `assemble` in the screenshot of IntelliJ's Gradle window below.
 Voila! :smile: You have just built your first enclave.

 ![Double-click on `:host:assemble`](./images/gradle-tasks.png)